Stevensonhub/LITA_CLASS-DATA-DOCUMENTATION/README.md

  - Github for portfolio building [Download here](https://www.gitnub.com)

  - Power Bi is a data visualization and business intelligence tool that converts data from different data sources.
-Power BI does backend manipulation and it is geare towards business analysis. considering the following:
+Power BI does backend manipulation and it is geare towards business analysis.
+[Download Here](https://www.powerBI.com)considering the following:
    1. Querying and Transforming Data
    2. Data Modelling
    3. Reports and Visualization